genomic-medicine-sweden/meta-val/README.md

 4. **de-novo assembly**

-   - This step performs de-novo assembly for TaxIDs containing a large number of reads. `Spades` is used for Illumina reads, and `Flye` is used for Nanopore reads.
+   - This step performs de-novo assembly for TaxIDs containing a large number of reads.
+[Spades](https://github.com/ablab/spades) is used for Illumina reads, and [Flye](https://github.com/mikolmogorov/Flye) is used for Nanopore reads.
 The resulting contig files will be used as input for `BLAST`.

 5. **BLAST**

    - Use `BLAST` to identify the closest reference genomes for the target reads.
-There are two options: `BLASTx` using `DIAMOND` based on a protein database, and `BLASTn` based on a nucleotide database.
+There are two options: `BLASTx` using [DIAMOND](https://github.com/bbuchfink/diamond) based on a protein database, and [BLASTn](https://github.com/bbuchfink/diamond) based on a nucleotide database.

 6. **Mapping**

    - Map the reads of TaxIDs to the closest reference genomes identified by `BLAST`.
-Use `Bowtie2` for Illumina reads and `minimap2` for Nanopore reads.
+Use [Bowtie2](<(http://bowtie-bio.sourceforge.net/bowtie2/)>) for Illumina reads and [minimap2](https://github.com/lh3/minimap2) for Nanopore reads.

 7. **Visualize using IGV**

    - Visualize the mapped reads using `IGV`.

 8. **Perform quality check**
-   - Conduct quality checks on the classified reads using `FASTQC` and `MultiQC` to ensure the accuracy of the data.
+   - Conduct quality checks on the classified reads using [FastQC](<(https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)>) and [MultiQC](<(http://multiqc.info/)>) to ensure the accuracy of the data.

 ## Blue Workflow - Verify User-Defined TaxIDs

+This workflow is activated by enabling the `--perform_extract_reads` option and the `--taxid` option, allowing users to define a list of TaxIDs.
+It is not limited to `viral` TaxIDs and can include `bacteria`, `fungi`, `archaea`, `parasites`, or `plasmids`.

 All steps are the same as the **Orange Workflow** except using user-defined TaxIDs instead of extracting viral TaxIDs.